bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 ___
 ### <a name="Notes"></a>Notes

-[1] The Hypertext Transfer Protocol (HTTP), the basic communication protocol of the World Wide Web, is specified by IETF RFC 2616.
-See [*http://www.ietf.org/rfc/rfc2616.txt*](http://www.ietf.org/rfc/rfc2616.txt).
+[1] The Hypertext Transfer Protocol (HTTP), the basic communication protocol of the World Wide Web, was originally specified by IETF RFC 2616 ([*http://www.ietf.org/rfc/rfc2616.txt*](http://www.ietf.org/rfc/rfc2616.txt)), which has been replaced by RFC 7230 ([*http://www.ietf.org/rfc/rfc7230.txt*](http://www.ietf.org/rfc/rfc7230.txt)) and the other RFCs that RFC 7230 refers to in its introduction.

 [2] The term Representational State Transfer (REST) was originally introduced by Roy Fielding in a doctoral dissertation in 2000, its key principles being scalability and generality in the design of web-based services.
 See [*http://www.ics.uci.edu/~fielding/pubs/dissertation/rest\_arch\_style.htm*](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest\_arch\_style.htm).

 [3] See [*http://www.ietf.org/rfc/rfc3986.txt*](http://www.ietf.org/rfc/rfc3986.txt).

-[4] See RFC 7617 - The 'Basic' HTTP Authentication Scheme ([*http://www.ietf.org/rfc/rfc7617.txt*](http://www.ietf.org/rfc/rfc7617.txt)).
+[4] See IETF RFC 7617 - The 'Basic' HTTP Authentication Scheme ([*http://www.ietf.org/rfc/rfc7617.txt*](http://www.ietf.org/rfc/rfc7617.txt)).